haskell-org/summer-of-haskell/content/ideas/hls-structured-diagnostics.md

 ---

-Haskell Language Server provides many quick fixes and refactoring to fix common errors and warnings reported by GHC.This is done in the [`hls-refactor-plugin`](https://github.com/haskell/haskell-language-server/tree/ master/plugins/hls-refactor-plugin), but is implemented by manually parsing the text of GHCs error/warning messages.
+Haskell Language Server provides many quick fixes and refactoring to fix common errors and warnings reported by GHC.
+This is done in the [`hls-refactor-plugin`](https://github.com/haskell/haskell-language-server/tree/ master/plugins/hls-refactor-plugin), but is implemented by manually parsing the text of GHCs error/warning messages.
 However, since GHC 9.2, GHC provides a